 Scientists are still trying to uncover what causes someone to develop an addiction.
 Is it where we came from or is there no escaping because of a genetic component we were born with?
-Whatever the reason is, it is important to look at both sides of this debate as addiction is developed differently depending on our family history and the environment we grew up in.
+Whatever the reason is, it is important to look at both sides of this debate as addiction is developed differently depending on nature vs. nurture.

 Genes contain information on a particular human being.
 There are 22,333 genes that determine what color eyes you will have, hair growth, skin color, and whether or not you will get a particular illness or genetic condition.
 The National Human Genome Research Institute says that a person is at risk of developing a condition if it runs in the family but will not determine for sure if that person will develop an addiction.
 The Wall Street Journal says that male children of male alcoholics will be nine times more likely to be drinkers compared to the general population.